tao-qing/gHFI/README.md

-#this workflow is to calculate the germline high-functional impact variants load for individuals.
+#this workflow is for the estimation of germline high-functional impact variants load.

 ####the dependent files####